luiscff/subvisual_code_challenge/README.md

 # Pokémon Search Application

 This is a Phoenix application that allows users to search for Pokémon by name or ID, using the [PokeAPI](https://pokeapi.co).
-The app displays basic information such as the Pokémon’s name, ID, and sprite.
-It also includes navigation buttons to allow users to move to the previous or next Pokémon when the result is a single Pokémon.
+The app displays basic information such as the Pokémon's name, ID, and sprite.
+It also includes navigation buttons to allow users to move to the previous or next Pokémon when a single Pokémon is found.
 When the result is a list of Pokémon, the app displays all of them without the navigation buttons.

 ## Features

 - Search by Pokémon name or ID
-- Display Pokémon name, ID, and sprite when a single result is found
+- Display the Pokémon's name, ID and sprite when a single result is found
 - Display list of Pokémon when multiple results are found
 - Navigation between Pokémon using "Previous" and "Next" buttons
 - Error handling when a Pokémon is not found